panwarlsweet/XGB_training/README.md

 mkdir output_files
 python optimizeClassifier.py
 `````
-Make sure you specify the input signal and background files' path with all input training variables properly.
+Make sure you specify the input signal and background files' path with all input training variables properly in optimizeClassifier.py.
 Also note that by default the splitting between training and testing is 80/20 if you want to change then correct it here
 https://github.com/panwarlsweet/XGB_training/blob/master/preprocessing_utils.py#L102-L110